tariqsheikhsw/CiscoDNACenter/README.md

     A sensor test template can be configured to test only one radio band

-    x.A sensor can have only one test template applied.
+    [✔️]A sensor can have only one test template applied.

     Sensor tests can be scheduled only on specific days and times or run at periodic intervals.